kevinlin/ai-sdlc-playbook/prompt-library/product/prompt-user-story-creation.md

 Acceptance Criteria:
 [Written as testable BBD Scenarios.
 The DDD scenarios should focus on functional/user-driven actions.
 Omit any technical details.
 Try and group functionality so that we keep the number of scenarios to a minimum]

-Interface Design:
+UI Design:
 [Relevant user interface design.
-This is a GOV.UK Application so it should follow GOV.UK guidelines including the GDS Design System and Accessibility.
-Ensure you include the GDS Components needed for the interface]
+Follow guidelines including the Design System and Accessibility.]

 Technical Design:
 [The functionality defined in technical detail.
 Include the API Responses as examples from below]